The Worst Invasive Plants in Florida

 If you're not looking for a complete lawn replacement, perennial peanut is still useful to cover smaller areas.
 These might include places that are subject to erosion, or areas such as slopes that are difficult to reach with a lawn mower.
 It won't grow more than around a foot in height, so doesn't need to be mowed - but you can mow every few weeks if you want it to be shorter.

-With its plentiful green leaves and pretty golden flowers, perennial peanut also makes attractive groundcover in garden beds.
+With its plentiful green leaves and pretty golden flowers, this pretty plant also makes attractive groundcover in garden beds.
 It won't grow more than 9-12 inches tall.
 It can be used in beds for weed suppression, as the thick rhizome mat will prevent the growth of most weeds.

-While perennial peanut will grow in part shade, full sun is recommended for this ornamental legume.
+While perennial peanut will grow in partial shade, full sun is recommended for this ornamental legume.
 Production levels of the beautiful yellow-orange flowers will be much higher in direct sunlight.

 Perennial peanut should be planted at a time of year when the soil is warm but temperatures are not too hot.
 It also helps to have plenty of rain while this plant is getting established.
 Spring is therefore the best time of year to start growing perennial peanut.
 As the name suggests, this is a perennial plant, which will grow year after year.